Gente en la Calle: Background

 The artists' relationship developed through the years as each of them showed interest in each other's work.
 In 2018, Lali covered Paez's 1990 song "Y Dale Alegría a Mi Corazón".
 Lali's version was part of a Spotify campaign in which some artists released songs in support of their homecountries' national football teams on the 2018 FIFA World Cup.

 Moreover, Páez invited Lali to perform his song "Yo Vengo a Ofrecer Mi Corazón" with him in two occasions: the first time in 2018 at Teatro Gran Rex, Buenos Aires, and the second in 2019 at the Fillmore Theatre, Miami.

 In 2020, Lali released her fourth studio album, Libra, which had Páez as songwriter and background vocalist of the last track, "Una Esquina en Madrid".
 According to Lali, she sent the lyrics to Páez after having written the song.
 In return, he sent her a video of himself "finding the melody" of the song in a piano.

 Composition

-In an interview with Billobard, Páez compared the song to Steely Dan's music, one of his favorite groups, and said that it is "melodically very difficult".
+In an interview with Billboard, Páez compared the song to Steely Dan's music, one of his favorite groups, and said that it is "melodically very difficult".
 He added that: